Poisson boundary of group extensions: Definitions, notations and basic facts

 \section{Definitions, notations and basic facts}

 First we recall terminology about group extensions.
 Given a short exact sequence

-one says that $G$ is an extension of $H$ by a group $N$.
-However, if $N$ and $H$ have some properties, for example if $N$ is nilpotent and $H$ is Abelian, it is said that $G$ is "nilpotent-by-Abelian" (and not "Abelian-by-nilpotent").
-See \cite{tao} for reflections about possible origins of this inconsistent terminology.
+one says that $G$ is an extension of $\HNMsubgroup$ by a group $\HAKquotient$.
+However, if $\HNMsubgroup$ and $\HAKquotient$ have some properties, for example if $\HNMsubgroup$ is nilpotent and $\HAKquotient$ is abelian, it is said that $G$ is "nilpotent-by-abelian" (and not "abelian-by-nilpotent").
+See \cite{tao}, Definition 2.4.2 and a footnote for this definition, for reflections about possible origins of this inconsistent terminology.

 Now we recall definitions and background related to random walks.
 Given a probability measure $\mu$ on a group $G$, a (right) {\it random walk} $(G, \mu)$ is a Markov chain with state space $G$ and with transition probabilities $p(g|gh)= \mu(h)$, for all $g,h \in G$.
-We will assume that the random walks starts at the identity $e_G \in G$.
+We will assume that the random walk starts at the identity $e_G \in G$.
 We have already mentioned that a measure $\mu$ on $G$ is said to be irreducible (also called adapted) if its support generates $G$ as a group.
 A measure $\mu$ on a group $G$ is {\it non-degenerate} if the support of $\mu$ generates $G$ as a semi-group.
-More intuitively nondegeneracy means that the random walk, starting at identity, visits any point $g\in G$ with positive probability.
+More intuitively, non-degeneracy means that the random walk, starting at the identity, visits any point $g\in G$ with positive probability.
 We now recall the definition of the Poisson boundary.

 \begin{defn}[Poisson boundary]

 Consider the space of one-sided infinite trajectories $G^\infty$.
 For two trajectories $X$ and $Y$ in this space, we say that they are equivalent if they coincide after some instant, possibly up to the time shift.
 This means there exist $N,k\ge 0$ such that $X_i=Y_{i+k}$ for all $i>N$.
 Consider the measurable hull of this equivalence relation in $G^\infty$.
 The quotient by the obtained equivalence relation is called the {\it Poisson boundary} (also called the {\it Poisson-Furstenberg boundary}). \end{defn} Given an element $g\in G$, we say that $g$ acts on the space of trajectories by This action preserves the equivalence relation in the definition of the Poisson boundary and thus induces an action on the boundary.